 This grant has no impact on other benefits you receive from the Government of Canada.

-The funds from an RESP can be used to cover your child’s expenses in a full- or part-time program offered by a postsecondary educational institution like a cégep, college, trade school or university.
+The money from an RESP can be used to cover your child's expenses in a full- or part-time program offered by a qualifying postsecondary educational institution, like a CEGEP, college, trade school or university.

 If your child doesn’t pursue a postsecondary education, they will not be able to use these grants.
 The CLB will have to be paid back to the Canadian government, while the CESG and QESI could be transferred to a sibling.
 If not, these grants will also have to be repaid.

-To make things more concrete, you can use the RESP calculator to quickly find out how much you could save for your children’s education based on the amount invested and the grants received.
+To make things more concrete, you can use the Education Savings Calculator to quickly find out how much you could save for your children's education based on the amount invested and the grants received.